Skip to main content

 Program Entry Year: 2024

+I'm a first-year PhD student in Professor Tiffany Schmidt's lab.
+My hometown is Gurnee, Illinois, and I received my BA in Neuroscience from Northwestern University.
 My research interests lie in neural circuitry and sensory systems, for their importance in determining how we interact with our environment.
 Specifically, my focus is on studying the regulation of physiology and behavior via photoreception of light at the level of the retina and its downstream circuits.
 My research project will broadly focus on studying how retinal ganglion cells (RGCs) projecting to the basal forebrain (BF) influence BF mediated behaviors.
 With prior training in fluorescent microscopy and sex steroid hormone receptor characterization in the retina, I'm also interested in exploring the interplay between sex steroid hormones and the visual system.
 Additionally, I hope to investigate if there are sex differences within these circuits and the behaviors they direct.

 DomDom Pinke